11-MINUTE READ · By Anna Shutko

 Key takeaway: after QS is broken down by 3 factors it is easier to see a change in what factor affected an increase/decrease in QS.

-How QS is it related to other metrics?
+How is quality score related to other metrics?

 According to Wordstream, the higher your Quality Score is, the lower your minimum first page bid estimate is, which consequently allows you to rank higher and then get more impressions.
 Cost Per Click is calculated according to the following formula, where Quality Score plays a big role: